xiazeyu/infomall-org-uva/content/en/docs/tutorial/globus.md

 ## Source Endpoint Search

 First, verify that you were able to sign in properly, and verify your identity and then search for the source endpoint of the data you want to transfer.
 In this example, our endpoint is named `CosmoFlow benchmark data cosmoUniverse_2019_02_4parE`.
+Please note that the file to be downloaded is 1.7 TB large.
+Make sure that the system on which you download it has enough space.
 The following commands will verify your sign in identity and then search for an endpoint within the single quotation marks.

 ```bash
 globus get-identities -v 'youremail@gmailprobably.com'